-Errors you may see:
+Errors you may see later:

 Creating basic home-manager flake configuration Link to heading